techidaily/site-android-transfer/source/_posts/in-2024-tips-of-transferring-messages-from-itel-p40-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![how to transfer photos from android to iphone-via bluetooth](https://images.wondershare.com/drfone/article/2018/06/transfer-photos-from-android-to-iphone-10.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3C51hzX46eY?si=o5qiDSkT7mXUGm3F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 It is important to note that the rate of data transfer on Bluetooth is heavily dependent on the version of Bluetooth you use.
 For example, if you use Bluetooth 2.x data transfer happens at 0.25 MB/s, whereas Bluetooth 5.x transfers data at 6 MB/s.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uV3vm805eX0?si=YSPcsFxBcJmoxLsU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: How to Transfer Photos from Itel P40 to iPhone Using Google Drive?